VECTOR_ SUM

 Example 2 - BLOBs with 16-bit Integers

-Below is an example of using JSON_
+Below is an example of using JSON_ and VECTOR_ with 16-bit signed integers.

-Create a table of vectors stored as 16-bit integers.JSON_
+Create a table of vectors stored as 16-bit integers.JSON_.

 CREATE TABLE vectors_b_i (id int, vec BLOB not null);INSERT INTO vectors_b_i VALUES (1, JSON_ARRAY_PACK_I16('[1, 3, 2, 5]'));INSERT INTO vectors_b_i VALUES(2, JSON_ARRAY_PACK_I16('[23, 4, 1, 8]'));

-The following query sums the vectors in the vectors_
+The following query sums the vectors in the vectors_ table.

 SELECT JSON_ARRAY_UNPACK_I16(VECTOR_SUM_I16(vec)) AS vector_sumFROM vectors_b_i;